ybrid/player-sdk-swift/readme_ybrid.md

     /// refresh all states, all methods of the YbridControlListener are called func refresh()
 }
-public typealias AudioCompleteCallback = ((_ didChange:Bool) -> ())
+public typealias AudioCompleteCallback = ((_ success:Bool) -> ())
 ```
 If you call an action it'll take a short time until you hear the requested change of audio content. ```audioComplete``` hooks on an action are called when the requested changeover is fullfilled.
-If ```didChange == false``` the action won't change anything.
+If ```success == false``` the action won't change anything.
 Use these callbacks to express the change in the user interface.

 Implement YbridControlListener and pass it via the listener parameter of `AudioPlayer.open`.
 You will receive the following notifications on startup and when the value changes